Best Futures Brokers in the UK for 2025

 • Implements robust security measures including encryption and secure socket layer (SSL) protocols.

-Trading 212 is recognized for its commission-free trading and intuitive platform.
+Trading 212 is recognised for its commission-free trading and intuitive platform.

 • Offers commission-free trading on a range of futures contracts.